saeidesm/movie-recommender-system/README.md

  ### Movie Recommender System
 * **Dataset:** The TMDB 5000 movie dataset
 * Explored and analyzed the dataset
-* Clean the datasets and merge all avible datasets together.
+* Clean the datasets and merge all available datasets together.
-* Preprocess each columns to get the important key words and put all together in the "tags" column
+* Preprocess each column to get the important keywords and put them all together in the "tags" column
 * Used the **Bag of Words** technique for the vectorization
 * Computed the cosine angle between all vectors(movies)
-* Recommended top 6 movies base on the cosine angle(similarity)
+* Recommended top 6 movies based on the cosine angle(similarity)
 * Used Streamlit to visualize the movie recommender as a web application